 - When you do need to ask questions, the use of open questions (those requiring more than a one word answer) can be useful to encourage more language.

-- Encourage your child to think and talk about what is going to happen in the day or has happened- start to talk about time as well as encouraging sequencing skills which are important to develop sentences
+- Encouraging your child to think and talk about what is going to happen in the day or has happened- start to talk about time as well as encouraging sequencing skills which are important to develop sentences.
+This can be supported through the use of pictures and objects e.g. pictures they have made at school or photo of activities they have completed.

-- Keep teaching them new words that have similar meanings i.e. if they know what a coat is then teach them body warmer, rain mac, fleece etc.
+- Teaching them new words that have similar meanings i.e. if they know what a coat is then teach them body warmer, rain mac, fleece etc.

-- Guess the object- choose an object (could be a selection of objects in a bag) and describe it to the other person- can they guess what it is?
+- Playing a Guess the object- choose an object (could be a selection of objects in a bag) and describe it to the other person e.g. What does it look like?
+What does it feel like?
+What does it do?
+Where would you find it? – can they guess what it is?
+Take turns as the describer and guesser.

-- Continue to share stories and talk about the story together – talk about ‘who’ is in the story, ‘where’ are they, what happens in the story.
+- Sharing stories and talking about the story together – talk about who is in the story, where are they, what happens in the story.
+Identify and discuss new vocabulary.

-- Find objects that ‘go together’- it might be because they move in the same way, are the same colour, we do the same thing with them i.e. eat them, drive them etc.
+- Finding objects that go together (categorising) – it might be because they move in the same way, are the same colour or we do the same thing with them i.e. eat them, drive them etc.